Eclectically Fall Home Tour 2016 | Tour this 1980s fixer-upper, which has been transformed to a modern New England farmhouse and decorated for autumn.

 This tablescape is a variation of my favorite standby.
 This time around I added seeded eucalyptus, which seems to be abundant this year, and a kraft paper runner.

 Apple orchards are a great source for deer sheds (antlers a deer drops or sheds naturally).
 My dad found one of these antler sheds in an orchard.
 The others are faux, found here.

-I dreamed up this idea earlier in the summer, and I really love it for Thanksgiving and other fall gatherings.
+Finally, I dreamed up this idea earlier in the summer, and I really love it for Thanksgiving and other fall gatherings.
 This is a simple kraft paper runner.
 It’s a great and simple way for guests to write down and share what they are thankful for.

 Get the Look:

-I kept things simple in the kitchen, as I really enjoy baking in the fall and don’t want to have to work around too many decorations.
+I kept things simple in the kitchen, because I really enjoy baking in the fall and don’t want to have to work around too many decorations.
 As the season progresses, I will probably add in the usual white and cinderella pumpkins that I love with the colors of this space.

-The bowl of apples from the dining room is put to work in the kitchen, and will become a delicious apple crostata later this week.
+The bowl of apples from the dining room is put to work in the kitchen and will become a delicious apple crostata later this week.

 Shop the Breakfast Nook:

 I hope you enjoyed my tour!
 I will be back tomorrow with a free printable, and I will be sharing Part 2 of my tour next week, which includes the mudroom.
 In addition, if you haven’t already, please make sure to add your name to the list so you don’t miss anything!